Naga Cathedral

-The Metropolitan Cathedral and Parish of Saint John the Evangelist, also known as the Naga Metropolitan Cathedral, is a Roman Catholic cathedral in Naga, Camarines Sur, Philippines.
-It is the seat of the Archdiocese of Caceres.
+The Metropolitan Cathedral and Parish of Saint John the Evangelist, also known as The Naga Metropolitan Cathedral, is a Roman Catholic cathedral in Naga, Camarines Sur, Philippines.
+It is the seat of the Archdiocese of Cáceres.
 The first church was established after the creation of the archdiocese as the Diocese of Nueva Cáceres in 1595.
 The present cathedral was built in 1808, and was completed and consecrated in 1843.

-Rex Andrew Alarcon is the present Archbishop of Cáceres, and Domingo R. Florida is the current rector and parish priest of the Naga Metropolitan Cathedral.
+Rex Andrew Alarcon is the present Archbishop of Cáceres, and Domingo R. Florida is the current rector and parish priest of The Naga Metropolitan Cathedral.